Hotel room door with ghost mist

 The Gunter Hotel

 As we learned, there’s another hotel in San Antonio with a particularly gruesome past: the Gunter Hotel.
-But when it first opened in 1909, the hotel was the nicest place in town.
-It was actually the largest building in all of San Antonio when it first started taking in guests.
+But when it first opened in 1909, it was the nicest place in town—elegant, grand, and even the largest building in all of San Antonio at the time.
+Despite its impressive beginnings, the hotel’s dark history has earned it a place among the most haunted places in San Antonio, with one room in particular becoming the focus of chilling and mysterious stories that continue to haunt guests to this day.

 Like the St. Anthony, the Gunter Hotel hosted its fair share of well-known guests, including John Wayne and Harry Truman.